cvarrei/FrenchRAPTOR/README.md

 We can see that the response is more complete than the previous one: it addresses more of the themes highlighted in the various articles and accurately states that it is a law for all AI systems, not just high-risk ones.
 Actually, it is completely inspired by our Document's Overall Concept.

 ## Conclusion
-Is it equivalent or superior than the original RAPTOR architecture?
+Is it equivalent to the original RAPTOR architecture?
 This is still an open subject; In the futur, I have planned to compare performance and resources (computational and time) to guarantee that a simpler version will work as well.
 Stay tuned !
 However, what I have been able to assess is that it presents effectiveness and realistic processing times.
 Thus, despite the need for further work to make a robust evaluation performance, FrenchRAPTOR demonstrates that it is an effective solution for hierarchical abstraction of huge texts.

 *Disclaimer: This algorithm has been developped and tested with French Documents, thus, the choice of models (generative or embedding models) might need to be changed accoridng to your language.*